Gstreamer

 whip-endpoint=$DOLBYIO_WHIP_ENDPOINT

-You can then watch this stream from a playback viewer.
+You can watch these streams from a playback viewer.

 qtdemux ! decodebin ! videorate ! videoconvert ! timeoverlay ! \